Suzanna Reiss-Končar, MPH, CHI™

 Marjory, a U.S. immigrant from Canada, is an international leader in community interpreting.
 She has lived in eight countries and studied seven languages.
 Language and culture are the tapestry of her life.
 In 2001 she founded Cross-Cultural Communications (CCC).
 The author of numerous publications, training curricula and trainer guides, Marjory speaks and keynotes widely at conferences across the U.S. and abroad.
 She sits on international committees and is the world Project Leader for a new ISO International Standard on general interpreting.
 Marjory’s special passion is refugee and victim services interpreting, which lie at the intersection of medical, mental health and legal interpreting.

 Marjory has worked as an author or editor on CCC's full range of interpreting textbooks and publications.

 Katharine Allen, MA

 Katharine Allen comes from the community and healthcare interpreting fields, including extensive work in international environmental interpreting and translating.
-She has worked as a freelance English/Spanish interpreter, translator, trainer and consultant since 1991, specializing in healthcare, education, disability, general legal, the environment and international policy issues.
-She has been owner of Sierra Sky Interpreting & Translation since 1994.
+The owner of Chatterbox, LLC, she has worked as a freelance English/Spanish interpreter, translator, trainer and consultant since 1991, specializing in healthcare, education, disability, general legal, the environment and international policy issues.

 Katharine provides language access consulting services to hospitals and clinics in California.
 She is co-author of the California Healthcare Interpreting Association (CHIA) Organizational Assessment Tool for Linguistic Access, which is used to help hospitals improve their language access programs.
 She is also a certified trainer for the Connecting Worlds 40-hour Healthcare Interpreter Training and the CHIA Standards Trainings for interpreters and administrators.
 She has produced and presented multiple workshops on interpreting and translating in community, healthcare and social service settings.